linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Continuous Probability Distributions Dealing with Extreme Events.md

 Depending on the parameters  $\alpha$  and  $\beta$ , the distribution has either support on the entire real line or only the part extending to the right of some location.

 In general, the density function is not explicitly presentable.
-Instead, the distribution of the  $\alpha$ -stable random variable is given by its charac teristic function.
+Instead, the distribution of the $\alpha$-stable random variable is given by its characteristic function.
 The characteristic function is given by

 $$